BigBangData/Puns/README.md

 __Notes__
 - any user can create an account at any time, only usernames and passwords
-- this would of course open it to crash the server if someone hit it with creating multiple users, restrict to a few
 - use SQL to manage users, in `instance/`, issue:
 ```
 $ sqlite3 database.db